Practitioner Marketing What is Practitioner Marketing?

-Practitioner marketing employs content written by actively technical subject-matter experts.
+Practitioner marketing, a form of product marketing, employs content written by actively technical subject-matter experts.
 Similar to influencer content marketing, practitioner marketing is gaining traction as a strategy for business-to-business (B2B) companies.

 For technical markets, its origins in business-to-consumer (B2C) influencer marketing may result in misguided efforts to identify “influencers.”
 Particularly, this is true in very specific technical markets like DevOps, DevSecOps, and Big Data.
 In these markets, influencers are rather classified as “practitioners” and may be developers, scientists, or engineers.
 They are probably not journalists.
 Due to technical expertise, practitioners are influential to their peers.
 Over time, practitioners garner greater influence via the content they write.

 As practitioner content marketing integrates itself into B2B marketing strategies, it is clear that many B2C influencer companies are facilitating social influencers.
 Generally, influencer platforms measure the number of followers, shares, retweets and blog comments.
 Based on these metrics alone, it’s tempting to choose influencers who are professional “opinionators” – often journalists – who have a lot of followers on social media.